majikmate/gh-mmc/README.md

 # majikmate Classroom

 This extension is an opinionated [GitHub Classroom](https://classroom.github.com) extension for GitHub CLI to easily work with GitHub Classrooms and student repos.
-Currently, its main purpose is to clone GitHub Classroom assignment and the starter repo as well as to synch back changes from the starter repo to the student repos.
+Currently, its main purpose is to clone and pull GitHub Classroom assignments and starter repos as well as to sync changes from the starter repo to the student repos.

 # Installation
 - Install the gh cli